-A three-year audience research project “Towards Engaging Journalism”looked onto how the relevance of news is conceived in the social networks, both offline and online.
-The results of the project were presented in the book, Kelluva kiinnostavuus (Vastapaino 2012).
-The title translates as The Floating Relevance: The Meaning of Journalism in Everyday Social Networks.
-A number of international journal articles and book chapters have been published in the course of the project and afterwards.
+A three-year audience research project “Towards Engaging Journalism” (2009-2012) looked onto how the relevance of news is conceived in the social networks, both offline and online.
+The results of the project have been presented in a number of publications both in English and Finnish.
+In addition, one book chapter in Spanish is forthcoming in 2017.

 In the face of the transforming media environment and increasing competition in the news market, journalists are compelled to provide “added value” for their recipients in each news story they produce.
 The buzzwords voiced in newsrooms suggest that any piece of news should be “interesting”, “relevant” or “engaging”.
 The problem in this lies in the fact that the goal remains vague for journalists.
 The meanings of these words are floating; they can mean “whatever”.
 Thus, in order to meet with this objective media organizations seek to understand better what the audiences expect from news.
 In the meantime, the concept of audience, and methodological designs aimed at measuring audiences, have become more contested than ever before.

 This project stems from the premise that the crucial elements of what makes journalism engaging or relevant are not rooted in the production of news but rather in their reception.
 Therefore, empirical qualitative research about how people use media is called for.
 Nonetheless, given the ambiguity about the concept of audience, any empirical evidence without a solid theory about media uses and audiences hardly makes much sense.
 In order to build a robust theoretical framework, the focus in the project was on the discursive aspects of audiences i.e. what people do as media users.